 Property Tax Caps Clear Major Hurdle

-Rep. Borders optimistic that caps will pass this session
+Rep. Foley optimistic that caps will pass this session

 STATEHOUSE-Constitutionally protected property tax caps passed a significant hurdle today in the House of Representatives, in spite of House Democrats filing three amendments in an attempt to delay passage of the caps.
 The property tax caps constitutional amendment, also known as House Joint Resolution 1 (HJR1), passed today on second reading, without amendments, and will be eligible for third reading and final passage on Monday.